Cultured Guru Logo

 7. Allow it to ferment at room temperature (70-80 degrees F) for about 4 to 5 Days.

 8. Carefully open the lid to see if it is carbonated to your liking.
-If it is refrigerate, if not continue to ferment for a few more days, carefully checking the carbonation again.
+If it is, refrigerate it.
+If not, continue to ferment for a few more days, carefully checking the carbonation again.
+Depending on the conditions, it can sometimes take 12-14 days to carbonate.

 9. Keep refrigerated.